Diyor Imamkhodjaev: Personal life

-His grandfather Akhbor Imamkhodjaev was the Uzbek sports commentator, football referee of republican category, educator, honored mentor of youth in Uzbekistan.
-Founder of the Uzbek school of football commentators.
+His grandfather Akhbor Imamkhodjaev was first Uzbek sports commentator, football referee of republican category, educator, honored mentor of youth in Uzbekistan.
+Founder of the Uzbek football commentators' school.

-Father - Abror Imamkhodjaev, journalist of several Uzbek sports internet publications.
+Father — Abror Imamkhodjaev, journalist of several Uzbek sports internet publications.
 He worked for many years in newspapers and television.
 He is the author of many television programs dedicated to the analysis of football news in Uzbekistan.

-Uncle - Zafar Imamkhodjaev, journalist and sports commentator.
+Uncle — Zafar Imamkhodjaev, journalist and sports commentator.
 Currently serves as the director of the Media and Public Relations Department and advisor to the president of National Olympic Committee of the Republic of Uzbekistan on information policy.

 Diyor Imamkhodjaev is also a social media influencer with a significant following.
-His insights and commentary on football reach thousands of fans through platforms like Instagram, where he has over 24,000 followers.
+His insights and commentary on football reach thousands of fans through platforms like Instagram, where he has over 40,000 followers.